Gospel Tour 2020

 What previous participants have said:

 Being part of Tony’s gospel choir was pure pleasure but it was heightened by the (unexpected) emotional involvement in some of the church services, broadened by the historical learnings we gained in places like the Memphis Civil Rights Museum and deepened by the musical and cultural knowledge we absorbed in other museums and events, particularly the New Orleans and Memphis Music Festivals.
 I am blessed to have seen and felt how singing can be such a lived, fluid and whole-body experience and how spirituals, gospel and the use of music in black churches historically has underpinned and fertilised all evolutionary lines of Western popular music.
 It is an incredible story and it was sensationally brought to life by all our experiences on tour.
-Thank you again Tony and Marianne for the expertise you shared and the organisation that made it run so smoothly.

 (Jan Buhrmann, Brisbane)